grame-cncm/faustdoc/src/tutorials/debugging.md

 ##  Debugging using test signals

 Effects DSP programs usually need to be fed with standardized test input signals to possibly trigger abnormal behavior.
 The `interp-tracer`  tool has an `-input`  option to connect an `impulse` program (defined with the `process = 1-1';` ),  then a `noise` program (defined with the `import("stdfaust.lib"); process = no.noise;` ) to all inputs of the tested DSP.
-It has to be used with the `-trace 4` mode, so something like `interp-tracer -trace 4 -input debug.dsp`.
+So something like the `interp-tracer -trace 4 -input debug.dsp` command has to be used.

-More specialized test input signals can be used by directly modifying the  `debug.dsp` code.
+More specialized test input signals can be used by directly modifying the `debug.dsp` code, then running the DSP code normally (that is not using the `-input` option anymore).
 So writting something like:  `process = test_signal <: effect;` to connect a given mono `test_signal` to all inputs of the `effect` program.

 ##  Correcting the program